AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 ### Auto Simplify

-Normally while you are recording, the \[Auto Simplify\] softkey option is enabled.
+Normally while you are recording, the <Keys.SoftKey>Auto Simplify</Keys.SoftKey> softkey option is enabled.
 When you stop the recording, this will simplify your fader movements to a few trigger points with linear fades rather than a large number of points which are difficult to edit.
 If you really need to capture an exotic fader movement you can turn this option off, but to help keep your timeline easy to edit you should leave it on where you can.

 Trigger with multiple points during Live Record: